cocodrilodog/tools-motion-kit/README.md

 ```
 #### The `Progress` Property

 `Motion` objects can be controlled via their `Progress` property. `Progress` is a number that goes from 0 to 1 and changes the property by interpolating between the `initialValue` and the `finalValue`.
-One example is if you want to create a slider that changes a property of an object and use a `Motion`, but you don't want to actually play the `Motion`:
+One example where the `Progress` property is useful is if you want to create a slider that changes a property of an object and use a `Motion`, but you don't want to actually play the `Motion`:

 ```
 Motion3D m_Motion3D;